Power-Toolkit

 // Attach listeners

-executeBtn?.addEventListener('click', this._executeHandler);
+this.ui.executeBtn?.addEventListener('click', this._executeHandler);

-inputField?.addEventListener('keydown', this._inputKeydownHandler);
+this.ui.inputField?.addEventListener('keydown', this._inputKeydownHandler);

 }